-Throughout this project had to devise various jigs to hold my work while I solder.
+Throughout this project I had to devise various jigs to hold my work while I soldered.
 Sometimes this can be very frustrating, but I usually find the right technique.

-The "land" was made from some brass screen I rescued from a Faraday shield that was used in a short term project to test software when it has bad cell reception.
-I didn't really have plans beyond the tree and flasher circuit until I found this screen while looking for my torch to do the annealing, but the moment I saw it, the next step formed in my head.
+The "land" was made from brass screen I rescued from a Faraday shield that was used in a short term project to test phone apps with bad cell reception.
+I didn't really have plans beyond the tree and flasher circuit until I found the screen while looking for something else.
+The moment I saw it, the next step formed in my head.
 Serendipity!

 I started by cutting an approximately 4"x4" square from the screen.
 I then deformed it with my fingers to create the rolling hills effect.
-Once it was deformed, I used 1/6" brass rod to create a frame for it.
-I bet the rod to fit the deformations, soldering the screen to it every inch or so.
+Once it was deformed, I used 1/16" brass rod to create a frame for it.
+I bent the rod to fit the deformations, soldering the screen to it every inch or so.

 These rods come 12" long, and didn't make it all the way around the screen.
 To continue, and close the frame I used a scarf-joint.

-As solder joints, scarf-joints are stronger than butt-joints, but in hindsight, I think for any future projects, I will braze this kind of structural joint, and leave the solder for the electrical connections.
-Under stress they will break, and I also had trouble protecting existing joints when I would solder something else close.
-Alligator clips went a long way toward sinking the heat away from the finished joint, but this would have been much easier if I didn't have to do so much of it.
+As solder joints, scarf-joints are stronger than butt-joints (perpendicular flat ends), but in hindsight, I think for any future projects, I will braze this kind of structural joint, and leave the solder for the electrical connections.
+Under stress the solder breaks, making bending after joining them difficult.
+I also had trouble protecting the joints from melting when I soldered something close to them.
+Alligator clips went a long way toward sinking the heat away from the joint, but this would have been easier if I didn't have to do it.

-Once I had the twisted spiral tree, and the land finished, I realized the screen wasn't going to be strong enough to hold the tree on its own, and the idea of roots formed.
-For that I would need some "undreground" for the roots.
+Once I had the twisted spiral tree, and the land finished, I realized the screen wasn't going to be strong enough to hold the tree on its own, and the idea of roots came to me.
+For that I would need some "underground" space for the roots.

 I started, by making another frame.
 This one needed to be square, so I got out the cruel master, graph paper!